Hybrid meeting

 Join

-The Cyberpsychology Section draws together a community of those interested in the outcomes and effects of digital technology for individuals, groups and wider society.
+The Cyberpsychology Section draws together a community of those interested in human interactions with technology and outcomes at individual, group and societal levels.

 Membership of the Cyberpsychology Section is only open to members of the British Psychological Society.